Home Fire Prevention and Safety Tips

 • Practice escaping from your home at least twice a year.
 Press the smoke alarm test button or yell “Fire“ to alert everyone that they must get out.

-• Teach household members to STOP, DROP and ROLL if their clothes should catch on fire
+• Teach household members how to ‘Stop, Drop, and Roll’ in the event their clothes catch on fire.

-It is important to check fire alarms every month to make certain they are working properly in the event of a fire and the batteries do not need to be replaced.
+The second component of this two-part plan is to check fire alarms every month to make certain they are working properly in the event of a fire and the batteries do not need to be replaced.
 When smoke alarms fail to operate correctly, it is generally due to missing, disconnected or depleted batteries.
 It is important to note smoke alarms should be replaced every 10 years from the manufacturer’s date listed on the back of the alarm.
-According to the National Fire Protection Association, three out of five home fire deaths occur in homes where there is no smoke alarm or no working smoke alarm, which is why this is so important.
+According to the National Fire Protection Association, three out of five home fire deaths occur in homes where there is no smoke alarm or no working smoke alarm, which is why this second step is so important.

-In addition to following the American Red Cross’ tips to plan for fire safety, I would encourage you to take the time to read more information about the different ways you can protect your home from a fire.
+In addition to following this two-step plan for fire safety, I would encourage you to take the time to read more information about the different ways you can protect your home from a fire.
 This includes keeping flammable objects a safe distance from items that get hot, such as heaters and stoves, never leaving a candle unattended, and learning about safe cooking methods.
-To read more about the different ways you can protect your home and family from fires, please visit the American Red Cross Home Fire Safety.
-The National Fire Protection Association also has information on fire, electrical and related hazards at National Fire Protection Association.
+To read more about the different ways you can protect your home and family from fires, please visit The National Fire Protection Association.

 – State Representative Todd Hunter, District 32